theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-apps/ai-aec.md

 ## Design

-Links to sites that help with design
+Links to AI sites that help with design in architecture

 * BIM process
 * Design-Build